-Table No. IX gives the figures for the principal castes and cal distribution of tribes of the district, with details of sex and religion, while Table No. IXA shows the number of the less important eastes.
-It would be out of place to attempt a description of each.
-Many of them are found all over the Panjab, and most of them in many other districts, and their representatives in Rohtak are distinguished by no local peculiarities.
-Some of the leading tribes, and especially those who are important as land owners, or, by position and influence, are briefly noticed in the following sections; and each caste will be found described in Chapter VI of the Census Report for 1881.
+Table No. IX gives the figures for the principal castes and cal distribution of tribes of the district, with details of sex and religion, while Table No. IXA shows the number of the less important castes. would be out of place to attempt a description of each.
+Many of them are found all over the Panjab, and most of them in many other districts, and their representatives in Robink are distinguished by no local peculiarities.
+Some of the leading tribes, and especially those who are important as land owners, or, by position and influence, are briefly noticed in the following sections; and each caste will be found described in Chapter VI of the Census Report for statistics showing the local distribution of the tribes and castes are available.

-The Census statistics of caste were not compiled for tahsils, at least in their final form.
-It was found that an enormous number of mere clans or sub-divisions had been returned as eastes in the schedules, and the classification of these figures under the main heads shown in the caste tables was made for districts only.
-Thus no statistics showing the local distribution of the tribes and castes are available.
 But the general distribution, of the more important landowning tribes is fully discussed in the following pages, which contain, first, an account of the tribal colonisation of the district (pages 58 to 64), and secondly an account of each of the principal castes (pages 65 to 70).
 The figures below show the distribution by caste of the population, as ascertained at an enumeration made during the recent Settlement, the classification of which is probably more accurate than anything that could be effected in a general Census of the whole province.

+The Census statistics of caste were not compiled for tabilis, at least in their final form.
+It was found that an enormous number of mere class or sub-divisions had been returned as castes in the schedules, and the classification of these figures under the main heads shown in the caste tables was made for districts only.
+Thus no